jhylin/Adverse_drug_reactions/README.md

 This work can be read in conjunction with the previous "[cytochrome P450 and small drug molecules](https://jhylin.github.io/Data_in_life_blog/posts/20_Cyp3a4_2d6_inh/1_CYP450_drugs.html)" post as it is a continuation of this project.

-ADRs data collection for CYP3A4 substrates has been completed for the current post.
-Potentially, more data can be collected on other different CYP substrates in the future - for February 2025, ADRs for CYP2D6 substrate are being collected.
+Ongoing ADRs data collection for other cytochrome P450 (CYP) substrates:
+- ADRs for CYP2D6 substrate have been collected in February 2025
+- three new CYP3A4 substrates/drugs to be added

 #### **Documents**: